TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

 <div class="section">
   <div class="row">
     <div class="col s12">
-      Your privacy is important to {{ site.application_name }} and it's creator:
+      Your privacy is important to {{ site.application_name }} and it's creator: {{ site.author }} of {{ site.company }}.
-      Csaba Consulting.
 This privacy policy provides information about the personal information the application may collect or pass along, and the ways in which the related services use that personal information.
     </div>
   </div>
 </div>